 But compared to other countries in Central America, Costa Rica is doing okay (ish).

 El Salvador’s 2021 homicide rate was 17.6 per 100K, the only country in the region to record a drop from the previous year when it was 19.7/100K.
 Honduras’s was 38.6/100K, by far the highest in the region.
 Belize saw the biggest regional increase in its homicide rate, with a leap from 24.3/100K in 2020 to 29/100K in 2021.
 In Guatemala they recorded another raise from 2021, from 15.4 to 16.6.
 Panama was the only country last year to record a raise, and than trend continues this year with a rate of 12.8 per 100K.

 Even Nicaragua, a country where you can’t believe a word that comes out of the government, and where homicide figures should be taken with a pinch of salt (especially since 2018, when no data was available) has recorded a rise.
 But like I say, take them with a pinch of salt.

 Say what you like about #ElSalvador president @nayibbukele, but he’s got the homicide rate WAY down since taking office in 2019.
 Which can only be a good thing for post-lockdown tourism, says @GaldyINFO:https://t.co/yrRnLckH8X

 But going back to the social media groups, the point I wish to make is that no-one seems interested in giving out accurate data.

-Perhaps accuracy is a dirty word in this world of fake news and alternative facts, but facts matter.
+Perhaps accuracy is a dirty word in this world of “misinformation” and “fake news”, but facts matter.
 Not only do facts matter, but the way we present facts matter.
 When we cherry-pick our facts to fit our narrative, we might as well be making them up.